ahmetturp/portfolio/public/projectsContent/Generative AI Chatbot Interface/markdown.md

-At my current company, Data Market, my team was tasked with developing a new product: **a web-based platform** that allows users to create custom assistant AI agents tailored to their company's needs.
+During my work at Data Market, my team was tasked with developing a new product: **a web-based platform** that allows users to create custom assistant AI agents tailored to their company's needs.
 These agents can serve various purposes, such as interactive internal or external customer support, contract management assistance, email filtering and redirection, and many more.

 ## Development Process

 ### Why?

-AI has advanced rapidly, and many companies must act quickly to leverage the advantages it offers.
+Generative AI has advanced rapidly, and many companies must act quickly to leverage the advantages it offers.
 Based on the feedback we've received from customers, most of their needs are relatively straightforward: providing their employees with role-based chatbots, establishing integrations to enhance the capabilities of their existing applications, and ensuring that the company’s data remains within the organization.

 Factors such as the need for a **deep understanding** of configuring services like Azure AI Foundry or AWS, and the fact that not every company has the personnel resources to meet this requirement, were also important considerations.